GiftShower/eON/readme.md

 eON aims to be an extended version of JSON with its additional syntaxes.
 It is designed to overcome the limitations of JSON while being compatible.

+**This project is still work in progress!
+There are still a lot of things to be done.**

 ## Table of contents

 ---